 There are so many things to do in Oslo that a weekend in the city is truly never enough.
-And, one of the best tips for those visiting Oslo is to grab yourself an Oslo Pass and hit up as many museums in Oslo (and surrounding areas) as you can.
+These are some of the best museums in Oslo!

-This is a guide to the most popular and the best museums in Oslo.
-It will tell you where to find them and give you tips on why you should visit the Oslo museum.
+The guide will tell you where to find them and give you tips on why you should visit these Oslo museums.
 If we left any gems off, please leave us a comment!

 If you’re seeking tours of Oslo that include museums in the tour price, below are a few suggestions we have for you.